mtsch/Ripserer.jl/docs/src/benchmarks.md

 Ripser](https://github.com/CubicalRipser/).
 The benchmarking code and more info about the datasets is available [here](https://github.com/mtsch/RipsererBenchmarks.jl).

-All benchmarks were performend on a laptop with an Intel(R) Core(TM) i5-4200U CPU @ 1.60GHz
+All benchmarks were performed on a laptop with an Intel(R) Core(TM) i5-4200U CPU @ 1.60GHz
 with 8GB of RAM.

 We used [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl/) to perform the